-This was a very interesting project that I worked on, the use case for the project was to make the maritime noon report data available in Google BigQuery, sounds simple enough.
-However there were a lot of requirements, from collecting application data from the Greenpeace fleet in different formats leveraging Cloud Functions and API calls, landing the data in Cloud Storage, normalizing the data for reporting and translating each different ships’ schemas into one common schema in BigQuery thanks to Google Cloud Dataprep by Trifacta, and finally automating the end to end process with Cloud Scheduler.
-If you want to learn more read on.
+I recently worked on an exciting project, the use case for the project was to make the maritime noon report data available in Google BigQuery, which sounds simple enough.
+However, there were a lot of requirements, from collecting application data from the Greenpeace fleet in different formats leveraging Cloud Functions and API calls, landing the data in Cloud Storage, normalizing the data for reporting and translating each other ships’ schemas into one standard schema in BigQuery thanks to Google Cloud Dataprep by Trifacta, and finally automating the end to end process with Cloud Scheduler if you want to learn more read on.

-What is a maritime noon report, it’s a report that gives a snapshot of what has happened onboard a ship since the previous noon i.e., in the last 24 hours.
+What is a maritime noon report?
+It’s a report that gives a snapshot of what has happened onboard a ship since the previous noon, i.e., in the last 24 hours.
 Noon report is used by almost every shipping company today to understand and monitor what is happening on their ships.
 These reports are traditionally sent by the captain every day, based on data gathered manually by the crew.
-The content and format of the noon report is usually created by the shipping companies and can vary much between different shipping companies.
+The content and format of the noon report are usually created by shipping companies and can vary much between different shipping companies.

-In this how-to, I will explain how we at Greenpeace International standardized our noon report and moved it to the Google Cloud Platform.
-The solution had many components, I will not go through the details about the Emily application running the Noon report where data is entered daily and the Emily shore server.
-The focus on this how-to is about the services used in the Google Cloud Platform (GCP) and how the various GCP services were used.
+I will explain how I standardized the Greenpeace International noon report and moved it to the Google Cloud Platform in this how-to.
+The solution had many components, and I will not go through the details about the Emily application running the Noon report where data is entered daily and the Emily shore server.
+This how-to focuses on the services used in the Google Cloud Platform (GCP) and how the various GCP services were used.

 The GCP Architect Services

-Let’s have an overlook of the GCP Architecture for the noon report as you can see in the diagram below.
-I will go into the GCP specific throughout this how-to, so you can replicate parts.
+Let’s overlook the GCP Architecture for the noon report, as shown in the diagram below.
+I will go into the GCP specifically throughout this how-to so that you can replicate parts.

 Emily shore server

 The purpose of the shore server is to collect daily the noon report data from the Greenpeace ships.
-The mechanism used to request the data from the ships is with a restFul API with a unique API key for authentication.
+The mechanism to request the vessel’s data is with a restFul API with a unique API key for authentication.

-Using crontab on the Emily shore server the API call is made every two hours, to keep the bandwidth at the minimum the API request is made with a sync date.
-The sync date is tracked on the shore server, if there was a timeout or error in the API call, the sync date does not update.
-And next time the crontab runs it takes the same date.
+The API call is made every two hours using crontab on the Emily shore server.
+The API request is made with a sync date to keep the network bandwidth at a minimum.
+The sync date is tracked on the shore server, and if there is a timeout or error in the API call, the sync date does not update.
+And the next time the crontab runs, it takes the same date.

-Syncing every two hours is to compensate for the timezone the ships may be located in when a staff member on board a ship enters in the noon report data.
-There is a manual sync dashboard in the Emily application were data can be re-synced from the ships.
+Syncing every two hours compensates for the timezone the ships may be in when a staff member on board a ship enters the noon report data.
+There is a manual sync dashboard in the Emily application where data can be re-synced from the ships.
 The sync dashboard looks like this.

-To create a data pipeline from the shore server to Cloud Storage, a Cloud Function was created that has two purposes to request data from the Shore server though a restFUl API request and to store the result of the API request as a .json unstructured file in Cloud Storage.
+To create a data pipeline from the shore server to Cloud Storage, a Cloud Function was created that has two purposes requesting data from the Shore server through a restFUl API request and storing the result of the API request as a .json unstructured file in Cloud Storage.

 Security is a big issue when your create a Cloud Functions, you can read more about Securing HTTP trigger in Google Cloud Functions and Using Secret Manager in a Google Cloud Function

-I’m not going into details of the Cloud Function as it is very much self-explanatory, you can find the cloud function code on GitHub.
+I’m not going into details of the Cloud Function as it is self-explanatory.
+You can find the cloud function code on GitHub.

 The Cloud Function GitHub REPO comes with an .yaml file so you can setup an automatic deployment build process - you can read more how to do in this article Using Cloud Build as you CI/CO for multiple Cloud Functions